 4 More Character Design Tips!

-After the wild and unexpected success that my other article on character design tips was, and how ArtStation even decided it was cool enough to feature it for the whole community to see, in their newsletter, I’ve gone back to give you a few more character design tips!
+After the wild and unexpected success that my other article on character design tips was, and how ArtStation even decided it was cool enough to feature it for the whole community to see in their newsletter, I’ve gone back to give you a few more character design tips!

-Let’s start!
 This is Character Design Tips, take two!

 Number one: Your work doesn’t live on an island.